Is this page helpful?

 openapi = TuyaOpenAPI(ENDPOINT, ACCESS_ID, ACCESS_KEY)

-# Receive device messages
+# Receive device message

 def on_message(msg):